tomuvak/util/README.md

 offered by the standard library for [Native](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.ref/-weak-reference/).
-A [unified interface for it](https://github.com/tomuvak/util/commit/8dcf88b523b8ad36a3565a1f229411f335a032d3) which can be used seamlessly in multi-platform code is strongly called for.
+A [unified interface for it](https://github.com/tomuvak/util/commit/8dcf88b523b8ad36a3565a1f229411f335a032d3) which can be used seamlessly in multi-platform code is strongly called for, and could (and used to) be part of this library (it was only extracted to [a separate library](https://github.com/tomuvak/weak-reference) for a technical reason).
 Again, all according to the author's subjective view.

 Criterion no. 1 alone is not enough for inclusion in this library.
 There's lots of functionality that could reasonably